sr-bioin/bulkRNA_Seq/README.md

 <h3>Pipeline summary</h3>

   1) Quality control (QC)<br/>
-    **FastQC**: A Quality Control application for FastQ files FastQC is a program designed to spot potential problems in high througput sequencing datasets.
+    **FastQC**: It is a Quality Control application for FastQ files.
+    It is a program designed to spot potential problems in high througput sequencing datasets.
 It runs a set of analyses on one or more raw sequence files in fastq or bam format and produces a report which summarises the results.
 More information can be obtaiined from the website (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
   2) Align to the reference genome<br/>
     STAR:
   3) Post-alignment QC<br/>